mstallkamp4/Getting-cleaningdata/codebook.md

 4. Set labels on the dataset with descriptive variable names
 --------------------------------------------------------------------
-The gsub function was used to clean up the variable names having special characters in between.By write.table function the new table was created ‘clean_data.txt’
+The gsub function was used to clean up the variable names having special characters in between.

 5. Create a second tidy data set having the average of each variable for each activity and each subject.
 ----------------------------------------------------------------------------------------